What is a Fire Risk Assessment?

 It includes identifying fire hazards and who may be affected by fire.
 Where necessary, the responsible person may need to take action to reduce the risk from fire.

-There is more information on Fire Risk Assessments here.
+There is more information on Fire Risk Assessments on the government's website (opens in a new window).

 You may be able to complete your own Fire Risk Assessment.
 There is no legal requirement for you to employ someone to do your Fire Risk Assessment.

-More detailed information can be found in the free guide on risk assessment relevant to your type of premises.
+More detailed information relevant to your type of premises can be found in the government's free guide on risk assessment (opens in a new window).

 If you choose not to complete the Fire Risk Assessment yourself then you must appoint someone to complete one on your behalf - any person you appoint or employ must be competent.